y-by/Build-a-role-playing-game/README.md

 - Object destructuring
 - The `.map()` method
 - The `.join('')` method
+- debuging
 - returning a function inside a function
 - Creating new arrays with the array constructor
+- debuging
 - The .fill() method
 - The Constructor function()
 - The "this" keyword
 - Method on the function() constructor
+- debuging
 - The Object.assign()
 - import and export
-- .reduce
+- The .reduce() method
-- Conditional (ternary) operator
+- The Conditional (ternary) operator
-- Practice debuging
+- debuging
+- The setTimeout() method
-- Practice setTimeout
+- arrow functions

 ## About Scrimba